In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Discussion

-In noiseless conditions, solutions obtained with a low nuisance threshold \( \varepsilon \in [-160, 0]\,\text{dB} \), as in L1L1(A), often exhibited unrealistically high field ratio values \( \Theta \), sometimes up to fifty times greater than those derived using the more conservative threshold \( \varepsilon \in [-10, 0]\,\text{dB} \) in L1L1(B).
-This tendency suggests overfitting when the model is not constrained by uncertainty.
-Introducing this noise regularized the solution space, preventing the algorithm from converging to over-idealized solutions that mirrored the original model structure.
-These findings underscore the significance of explicitly modeling uncertainty and justify the constraint imposed on the nuisance current in L1L1(B), which leads to more realistic and generalizable solutions.
-Overall, these observations highlight the potential of L1L1(B) as a robust and uncertainty-aware optimization strategy for dDBS lead configuration.
+In noiseless conditions, solutions using a more permissive threshold value (L1L1(A) case) often exhibited unrealistically high field ratio values, approximately fifty times greater than those derived using a more conservative threshold (L1L1(B) case).
+The addition of noise promoted the optimizer's reliance from convergence towards over-idealized solutions, \textit{forcing} the algorithm to select current patterns that remain effective even under slight model variations, producing more physiologically realistic distributions.

-The estimates for the set \( \mathcal{V}_\delta \), where the lead field amplitude attenuates by a factor \( \delta \) for \( \delta \in [-40, -10] \) dB, align closely with established knowledge regarding VTA.
-Specifically, for \( \delta \approx -40\,\text{dB} \), our model predicts attenuation within a spatial region consistent with a VTA radius of approximately 4.0~mm, in line with the findings of Butson's~\cite{butson_2005_tissue} and McIntyre's~\cite{McIntyre_2006_OptimizingDBS}.
-This agreement suggests that the noise levels used, with PSNR values of 40~dB and 50~dB, represent reasonable bounds for physiological uncertainty.
-At 40~dB, the dynamic range of \( \Theta \) is determined by the maximum lead field attenuation within the VTA, while 50~dB further supports the assumption that each position within the VTA can be independently and coherently targeted.
-In this context, the L1L1 method, particularly L1L1(B), demonstrated superior targeting capabilities compared to RP and TLS, especially under noisy conditions.
+The estimates for the set \( \mathcal{V}_\delta \), where the lead field amplitude attenuates by a factor \( \delta \) for \( \delta \in [-40, -10]\,\text{dB} \), align closely with established knowledge regarding VTA.
+For \( \delta \approx -40\,\text{dB} \), the model predicts attenuation within a spatial region consistent with a VTA radius of approximately 4.0~mm, in line with Butson and McIntyre \cite{butson_2007_patient}, Miocinovic et~al.\ \cite{miocinovic_2006_subthalamic}, and M{\"a}dler and Coenen \cite{madler2012activated}.
+This suggests that the noise levels used (PSNR 40~dB and 50~dB) represent reasonable bounds for physiological uncertainty.
+At PSNR 40~dB, the dynamic range of \( \Theta \) is determined by the maximum lead field attenuation within the VTA, whereas PSNR 50~dB supports the assumption that each position within the VTA can be independently and coherently targeted.

-When comparing the electrode configurations, increasing the number of contact points generally enhances both adaptability and control over the resulting electric field.
-This improvement is driven by several factors, including reduced distances between electrodes and target locations within the lead field matrix, better alignment of the induced electric field with the target current direction, and a greater capacity for flexible fitting due to the increased number of degrees of freedom.
+When comparing electrode configurations, increasing the number of contact points generally improves adaptability and control over the resulting electric field.
+Parallel configurations, i.e., alignment of the current dipole with the DBS lead, produced localized activation near the tip of the lead, whereas perpendicular configurations yielded a broader medially shifted targeting.
+This is driven by reduced distances between electrodes and target locations, better alignment of the induced field with the target current direction, and greater flexibility due to more DOFs.